Brigg Town Council

 The Chairman of the Town Council is also the Town Mayor, and he/she is elected by members of the Town Council at the Council Annual Meeting held each year in May.

-The Mayor for 2021-2022 is Cllr Brian Parker, elected on 25th May 2021 at the Annual Meeting of Brigg Town Council.
+The Mayor for 2023-24 is Cllr Carl Sherwood, elected on 24th May 2023 at the Annual Meeting of Brigg Town Council.

 The Town Council is extremely active in response to all issues relating to Brigg, and its future as a thriving town and community.
-Full Council Meetings are usually held on the fourth Tuesday of every month, at 7.00pm via Zoom The council also has a number of standing committees that meet at other times during the month.(see Schedule of Meeting dates).
+Full Council Meetings are usually held on the fourth Tuesday of every month, at 7.15pm in the Angel Suite Lounge.
+The council also has a number of standing committees that meet at other times during the month.(see Schedule of Meeting dates).

 For all meetings - the Agenda of Business to be Transacted is posted on the Town Council Website.